jcyovera/jconsoftware-react-vs-pack/README.md

 -   [Known Issues](#known-issues)

 ## Description
-This extension aims to provide good tools for angular development.
+This extension aims to provide good tools for react development.
 - Include Code Metrics to compute the complexity in your code
 - Prettier A good Code formater
 - ESLint